 Soy products are amongst the richest protein sources in a vegetarian diet.
-It contains all essential amino acids needed for a human diet.
+They contain all essential amino acids needed for a human diet.

-- Tofu contains around 10g of proteins per half a cup.
+- Tofu contains around 10g of protein per half a cup.

-- Tempeh provides about 15g of proteins per half a cup.
+- Tempeh provides about 15g of protein per half a cup.
 Besides, it is also rich in calcium and iron.

-- Edamame is immature soybeans and contains 8.5g of proteins per half a cup.
+- Edamame is immature soybeans and contains 8.5g of protein per half a cup.

 A boiled cup of chickpeas contains about 7.25g of proteins per half a cup.
 Hummus, made from chickpea paste, can be served with sandwiches as an alternative to butter.

 These are an excellent source of proteins.
 One cup of lentils provides 16g of proteins and 15g of fiber.

 Nuts like almonds, cashew nuts, pistachios, and peanuts are a powerhouse of proteins and unsaturated fats.

 - Peanuts are full of healthy fats and proteins.

 - Along with proteins, almonds also provide the body with a good amount of vitamin E.